Hungerford has developed over the centuries as a market town, supplying the goods and services for the surrounding villages.

-By the introduction of the formal market it then made it difficult for competing markets to be set up by outsiders.
-The privileges were enjoyed by the townsfolk and traders who were exempted from any tolls and taxes on the specified market days which any competing markets did not enjoy.
-Those attending the markets and fairs would reasonably expect to benefit from lower cost goods and certainly no tolls.
+A bonus of the introduction of the formal market, was that it became difficult for outsiders to set up competing markets.
+The townsfolk and traders also enjoyed privileges not extended to competing markets, such as being exempt from tolls and taxes on specified market days.
+Those attending the markets and fairs could also expect to benefit, from lower cost goods free from tolls.

-A chartered town also benefited by attracting people to the town from the adjoining countryside and the defined area extended the powers of the town which then gave it Borough status.
-In attaining “free borough” the town could then hold its own Court, make local Law and Levy fines.
+Chartered towns also benefited by attracting people from neighbouring countryside.
+The defined area extended the powers of the town, which then gave it Borough status.
+In attaining ‘free borough’ status, the town could then hold its own Court, make local Law and Levy fines.

-The market day is Wednesday where traders are permitted to erect their stalls and sell produce.
-There is also a Sheep Fair Day in August, a Fat Stock Fair in December, and two Autumn Fairs in October which are included in the Charters but the rights have not been exercised for many years.
+Wednesday is market day, when traders are permitted to erect stalls and sell produce.
+In addition, there is a Sheep Fair Day in August, a Fat Stock Fair in December, and two Autumn Fairs in October, which are included in the Charters, although the rights have not been exercised for many years.

-There were well supported livestock auctions until the early 1950s although the street market failed during the depression after WW 1.
+Well-supported livestock auctions continued until the early 1950s, although the street market sadly failed during the depression that followed the First World War.

 1984 sees the return of the Wednesday market